By Kendra Lee

 And frankly, you know them.
 You understand their decision process.
 You know who the decision-makers are.
 You are familiar with their typical budget for different types of decisions.

 Don’t stop all new client prospecting in the fourth quarter.
-You can still spend some time looking for brand new opportunities.
+You should still spend some time looking for brand new opportunities.
 Those will be your sales opportunities for the first quarter of next year.
-Just spend larger a larger percentage of your time on prospects and territories where you already have relationships and knowledge.
+Just spend a larger percentage of your time on prospects where you already have relationships and knowledge.